joaniefromtheblock/block_resources/README.md

 - **Decentralization:** The distribution of power away from a central authority.
 In blockchain, this means the ledger is not maintained by any single entity but is distributed across a network of computers.

 - **Smart Contract:** A self-executing contract with the terms of the agreement directly written into lines of code.
 These are executed by the blockchain, making them immutable and transparent.
+A smart contract is a computer protocol intended to digitally facilitate, verify, or enforce the negotiation or performance of a contract.
+Smart contracts allow the performance of credible transactions without third parties.
+These transactions are trackable and irreversible.
+They are composed of code and stored on a blockchain.

 - **Consensus Mechanism:** The process used to achieve agreement on a single data value among distributed processes or systems.
 Blockchain uses consensus models like Proof of Work (PoW) or Proof of Stake (PoS) to agree on the validity of transactions.